24th International Farm Management Association Congress

 On the tour we will visit:

-• At the end of the day we will visit Sunnyside Creamery for ice cream.
+At the end of the day we will visit a local on-farm ice cream parlour.

 Irrigation

 Irrigation has been used since the province's start in 1905.
 In 2020, Saskatchewan announced a $4 billion multi-phase project that would double irrigable acres and fulfill the potential of Lake Diefenbaker/Gardiner Dam which was built in the 1960s.
 On this tour you will visit people and places who make use of irrigation and the reservoirs for their livelihoods.
-Further details will be added as stops finalized.
+In the morning you will visit Lakeshore Tree Farm (the Krahn family) and in the afternoon delegates will participate in the field tours on the Canada-Saskatchewan Irrigation Diversification Centre's field day near Outlook, SK.

 Grains & Oilseeds Tour